Personal Law Services

 - Naming the child/agreeing to any change of name

 - Accompanying the child outside the United Kingdom/agreeing to the child's emigration should the issue arise

 - Being responsible for the child's property

-- Allowing confidential information regarding a child to be disclosed
+- Allowing confidential information to be disclosed

 Child Abduction Cases

 The removal of a child out of the United Kingdom with the intent this be permanent is a criminal offence under the Child Abduction Act 1984 if done without the consent of any other person with parental responsibility or otherwise than with the permission of the Court.
 A person with a Residence Order may not remove a child from the United Kingdom for more than a month without the permission of the Court or otherwise with the written consent of all other persons with parental responsibility.